How to install watchOS 9 beta on your compatible Apple Watch

-List of Apple Watch devices that support watchOS 8
+List of Apple Watches that support watchOS 9 beta

-The other thing is that your Apple Watch needs to be paired with an iPhone running iOS 15 in order to install watchOS 8.
-If you were planning on taking more risk with your Apple Watch but not your iPhone, you can’t do it.
+First, ensure that your Apple Watch is paired to an iPhone running the latest iOS beta in order to install watchOS beta.
+If you were planning on taking more risks with your Apple Watch but not your iPhone, you can’t do it.

-- Using the instructions to install iOS 15, install it on the iPhone that’s paired with the Apple Watch you’re about to upgrade.
+Using the instructions to install iOS beta, install it on the iPhone that’s paired with the Apple Watch you’re about to upgrade.

-- Go to Apple Developer -> Develop -> Downloads and click the ‘Install Profile’ button next to watchOS 8.
-It’s always easier to download it directly to your iPhone, but as was the case with iOS 15, you can also do it from a PC and email it to yourself.
+- Go to Apple Developer > Develop > Downloads, and click the ‘Install Profile’ button next to watchOS beta.
+It’s always easier to download it directly to your iPhone, but as was the case with iOS beta, you can also do it from a PC and email it to yourself.
 If you’re not willing to pay for Apple’s Developer program, you can join the public beta program in July instead.

 - Install the profile.
-The process is mostly the same as when you did it for iOS 15, except this is going to happen through the Watch app instead of Settings.
+The process is mostly the same as when you did it for the iOS beta, except this is going to happen through the Watch app instead of Settings.

 - Once it’s installed, reboot your Apple Watch as prompted.

 - In the Watch app, go to General > Software Update.
 There you can download the latest beta build available for your watch.